ShaunCurtis/CEC-Publish/README.md

 ## List Functionality

-List components are more complex than normal CRUD components.
-Functionality in a professional level list control needs to address:
+List components present far more challenges than other CRUD components.
+Functionality expected in a professional level list control includes:
 * Paging to handle large data sets
-* Column Formatting to control column width and data overflow
+* Column formatting to control column width and data overflow
 * Sorting on individual columns
 * Filtering
-* Handling of Extreme recordsets

 ## The Base Forms

-All CRUD UI components inherit from *OwningComponentBase*.
+*ListComponentBase* is the base form for all lists.

 The hierarchy for *ListComponentBase* is:
 * [*ListComponentBase*](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/BaseForms/ListComponentBase.cs)